johnsonjh/dps8m-proxy/README.md

 []()
-Most of these admin console commands are straightforward and should be self-explanatory, although there are a few options that merit further clarification:
+Most of these admin console commands are straightforward and should be self‑explanatory, although there are a few options that merit further clarification:

 * When the **Graceful shutdown** mode is active, all new connections